 Heidi Beirich echoed Neggaz’s observation that hate incidents had reached an unprecedented level, and focused her own comments on the issue of hate crime reporting.
-Beirich noted that different methods of collecting data may have significant impact on the way hate crimes are viewed in the U.S. The FBI releases statistics that place hate crimes at approximately 5,000 to 6,000 incidents annually; however, DOJ statistics collected through three wide-ranging surveys found that these incidents are actually numbered around 250,000 annually.
+Beirich noted that different methods of collecting data may have a significant impact on the way hate crimes are viewed in the U.S. The FBI releases statistics that place hate crimes at approximately 5,000 to 6,000 incidents annually; however, DOJ statistics collected through three wide-ranging surveys found that these incidents are actually numbered around 250,000 annually.
 Overall, she asserted that if hate crimes were reported at the rate they actually occur, such crimes would constitute a much weightier portion of American political discussion.
 Given that hate crimes frequently result from political rhetoric, as Neggaz noted, it is alarming that they are so egregiously underreported.
 You can find more information on hate crime reporting and statistics in the SLPC’s Intelligence Center Report.

 Lakshmi Sridaran provided an even more specific look at the impact of political rhetoric on anti-Muslim sentiment, and reminded the audience that anti-Muslim hate crimes also endanger non-Muslims who are perceived to be Muslim.
 She noted that SAALT found that hate crimes spiked the week after Donald Trump’s first Muslim Ban announcement.
 As many will recall, Srinivas Kuchibhotla was killed and Alok Madasani was wounded by a white nationalist on February 22.
 The high amount of publicity surrounding this incident belies the general lack of awareness of xenophobia among much of the public.

 The third panelist, Rebecca Lenn, added that increased fragmentation in the media is critical to understanding the context of hate crimes and inflammatory political rhetoric.
-Lenn suggested that increasing fragmentation and polarized views among the mainstream media has allowed ‘fake news’ to surface and fill the gap formerly occupied by more united news media coverage.
-The convenience and immediacy of social media exacerbates the growth and distribution of fake news, Lenn noted, and enables cyber harassment of Muslim activists (which parallels the real-life spike in hate incidents).
+Lenn suggested that increasing fragmentation and polarized views among the mainstream media has allowed ‘fake news’ to surface and fill the gap formerly occupied by more traditional media coverage.
+The convenience and immediacy of social media exacerbates the growth and distribution of fake news, Lenn noted, and enables cyber harassment of American Muslim activists (which parallels the real-life spike in hate incidents).
 Activists like Linda Sarsour have been targeted by the vicious social media news cycle that results from rapid sharing and digital bandwagon-ing.

-Nadia Aziz brought the panel full circle by returning to Neggaz’s observation that Muslims are frequently understood only as national security threats, with Aziz suggesting that the ‘terms of engagement’ between the US government and American Muslims are restricted to terms of security and foreign policy.
+Nadia Aziz brought the panel full circle by returning to Neggaz’s observation that American Muslims are frequently understood only as national security threats, with Aziz suggesting that the ‘terms of engagement’ between the US government and American Muslims are restricted to terms of security and foreign policy.
 Like Aziz herself, Arab Americans, and American Muslims, are doing important work in their own communities, and have needs and concerns that fall clearly in the realm of domestic politics.
-As these needs and concerns are neglected, and as Arab Americans and American Muslims are considered only through a national security framework, they will continue to be as Aziz stated, “invisible to our government.”
+As these needs and concerns are neglected, and as Arab Americans and American Muslims are considered only through a national security framework, they will continue to be “invisible to our government.”
 Following the election, the Arab American Institute has compiled a toolkit that addresses some of these needs and concerns, and provides advocacy guidance on issues that impact Arab Americans.

 A full video of the debriefing and audience discussion is available on our Facebook page.